Preconditioned Chebyshev BiCG for parameterized linear systems: An inexact variant of preconditioned Chebyshev BiCG for parameterized linear systems

 for $i=2,\ldots,j$, where $(y_{i-1}(\mu^*) )_{i-1}$ denotes the $(i-1)$th component of $y_{i-1}(\mu^*) \in \RR^{i-1}$ as in \eqref{flex-a} and $\Delta_{i-1}$ is as in \eqref{delta-k}.
 The parameter $\mu^*$ is equal to the $\mu_l$ furthest from the target parameter $\sigma$, i.e., the parameter with corresponding approximation from which we expect the slowest convergence (see \eqref{conv-reasoning}).
 Note, the inner tolerance as computed in \eqref{flex-tol-1} uses information from the previous iteration.

-The experiment shown in Figure~\ref{fig:flex} was produced with one execution of Algorithm~\ref{alg:FMCBiCG}.
-Though we display just four solutions, accessing each of the corresponding approximations to $\mu \in [2.50,3.50]$ requires the solution to a tridiagonal system of dimension $j \times j$, where $j$ is the dimension of the subspace from which the approximates come, and the relative residual norms of these solutions are below a prescribed tolerance.
+The experiment shown in Figure~\ref{fig:flex} was produced with one execution of the Inexact Algorithm~\ref{alg:FMCBiCG}.
+Though we display just four solutions, accessing each of the corresponding approximations to $\mu \in [2.50,3.50]$ requires the solution to a tridiagonal system of dimension $j \times j$, where $j$ is the dimension of the subspace from which the approximates come.
+The relative residual norms of these solutions are below a prescribed tolerance.
 Figure~\ref{fig:flex-timings} displays the convergence of the same simulation as a function of CPU time, omitting a comparison to an exact application of the preconditioner.
 In this way, we see the cost in CPU seconds of each iteration of the algorithm.
 The roughly constant cost of each iteration is due to the short-term recurrence feature of the method.
-Note, the CPU times here are measured after the precomputation steps.
+The CPU times here are measured after the precomputation steps and, though one execution of the Inexact Algorithm~\ref{alg:FMCBiCG} gives approximations for many different values of $\mu$, each convergence curve here corresponds to a separate run.

-Theorem~\ref{conv-theorem} guarantees that the quantity $\delta_j$ as in \eqref{diff-comp-true} is bounded by the user-defined parameter $\varepsilon$ under the assumption that the bound in \eqref{pi-bound} is fulfilled, for $i=1,\ldots,j$.
-As the quantity $\Delta_{i}$ is proportional to the $i$th exact residual, we can expect to solve the inner linear systems with growing inaccuracy as the outer residual decreases.
+Theorem~\ref{conv-theorem} shows a bound on the residual obtained from applying the {\em inexact algorithm} to the linearized system \eqref{shifted}, under the assumption that the bound in \eqref{pi-bound} is fulfilled for $i=1,\ldots,j$.
+As the quantity $\Delta_{i}$ is proportional to the $r_i^{app}$, an approximation to the residual assuming exact preconditioning, we can expect to solve the inner linear systems with growing inaccuracy as the outer residual decreases.
 Increasing the inner tolerance as the algorithm proceeds improves the performance without destroying the accuracy of the method.
 For comparison, we apply the preconditioner exactly via an LU decomposition of $P(\sigma)$ and display the convergence for a variety of values $\mu$.